Have a Defective Nissan?

 If the recurring problem is making your vehicle unsafe to drive, consult with a California lemon law attorney about your situation.
 No consumer should be saddled with a defective or unsafe vehicle.

 Auto manufacturers will sometimes release faulty vehicles to the public.
 Nissan is no exception.
 Owners of Nissan vehicles should look out for the following signs:

 If these symptoms or any other vehicle problems repeatedly appear, your Nissan may be a lemon.
-Learn more about what the lemon law can do for you.
+Learn more about what the California Lemon Law can do for you.
 If you want to seek legal remedies from your auto manufacturer, consult an attorney to discuss your lemon law rights.